 7.5.
-Insurer Action on Receipt of a Claim for Work Injury Damages
+Insurer Action on Receipt of a Claim for Work Injury Damages within 1 month of the permanent impairment being fully ascertainable; or within 2 months after all relevant particulars have been supplied, whichever is the later.

 The insurer is to determine the claim: